Cremiy/A2-BGRE/readme.md

 * long_tail.json(for evaluation of long-tailed distributions)

 ## Train
-### If you have not preprocessed the raw data or obtain the preprocessed data failed, please run:
+### If you have not preprocessed the raw data or obtained the preprocessed data failed, please run:
 ```
 python preprocess_raw_data.py
 ```